OmarKhalil2001/Vector_Analzyer/README.txt

 allows the user to draw vector on a canvas, and then it calculates X and Y components of the Vector and draws them.

-The Project was using HTML, CSS, JavaScript, and Processing.Js.
+The Project was built using HTML, CSS, JavaScript, and Processing.Js.
 I originally built the project to compete in the S.T.E.M. contest in my senior year of highschool and it won me the second place.
 The website mainly uses pythagoras theorem for calculations and Processing.Js for drawings and animation.